 Our summer drink specials this year include the return of our house-made Hibiscus Lemonade.
 We have also introduced a new Blueberry Smoothie made with a healthy dose of antioxidant-rich organic blueberries blended with bananas, hemp protein, South African rooibos and coconut milk.
 Our tap teas (ready to serve) include our organic Vietnam black tea and a sparkling version of fan-favorite FloraBerry.

 We are also excited to introduce our new house-made Matcha Ice Cream!
-Starting Saturday, June 3rd, we will serve up vegan and traditional versions of this tea-rich, sweet temptation.
+Starting Saturday, June 3rd, we will serve this tea-rich, sweet temptation.
 We churn up this creamy, delicious treat using only organic ingredients.
 It’s lightly sweetened with agave nectar and served with love (and a few blueberries).

 Tips for Making Iced Tea (individual 16 oz serving)